 To combine best practices 1 & 2, make use of a list with both uppercase and lowercase letters -

-This would allow for the following words to be triggers for the automation: urgent, critical, help please, Help Please, help Please, Help please and serious.
+This would let the following words be triggers for the automation: urgent, critical, help please, Help Please, help Please, Help please and serious.
 The addition of the \s in the keyword ‘Help Please’.
 That \s is the regex code for a space.
 If the keyword you are looking for has a space in it, you must use \s in place of the space.

 To adjust for incorrect, or alternate spellings of words, use the same syntax used for uppercase and lowercase letters.
 For example, if you wanted to account for a commonly misspelled word such as “consensus” you could use the following:

 This would recognize the following words as the keyword, and thus trigger the action you set for this automation:

 Placing letters inside the brackets [ ] allows for regex to recognize either letter as an option within that keyword.
 This can be very helpful when dealing with commonly misspelled words.

 A quick search of the internet can provide links to regex tutorials and expressions.
 For example, see regex101.com.